ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 This is the way to schedule tasks with new Fang 0.9

-You will only need to define a new function in the trait that implements the task.
+You will only need to define a new function called `cron` in the trait that implements the task.
 `Runnable` for blocking and `AsyncRunnable` for asynk.

 Take a look this example for `AsyncRunnable`.